On log-sum inequalities: log-sum inequalities with L o wner partial order

 Recall that given self-adjoint matrices $A$ and $B$ we write $A \geq B$ or $B \leq A$ if the matrix $A - B$ is positive semidefinite.
 This ordering is called the L\"{o}wner partial order.
-It is induced in the real space of Hermitian matrices by the cone of positive semidefinite matrices.
 If $A$ is positive definite we write $A > 0$.